SeedTactics/fms-insight/client/insight/README.md

 BlackMaple.MachineFramework nuget.
 This npm package is needed only if you wish to modify the client or import portions of the client into your own pages.

+## Extending the Client

+The supported entry point for embedding a customized FMS Insight application is `@seedtactics/insight-client/extension`.
+It exports:

+- `bootstrapInsight` to start the application in a supplied element, or in the element with ID `root`.
+- `AppProps` to add custom routes, change the mode chooser, or replace the basket load-station command.
+- `customState`, a read-only Jotai atom containing the server's opaque custom state.
+- `authenticatedFetch` for extension requests which should use the current Insight user's bearer token.
+- `defaultChooseModes` and `RouteLocation` for composing custom navigation.

+The host application must provide compatible versions of the package's React, React DOM, and Jotai peer dependencies.
+This ensures custom components and Insight use the same React runtime and Jotai store.

+Other package subpaths expose reusable Insight internals.
+They remain available for existing integrations, but `extension` is the intentionally small application-composition API.

 ## Code Overview

 The client stores data in [jotai](https://jotai.org/) stores.
 We use a thick-client approach: each